digital-horizon/RoundCoachMark/README.md

 **RoundCoachMark** supports customization.
 You can set colors, fonts and adjust dynamics.

-**RoundCoachMark's** main feature is the mechanism of pre-registration of a coach marks - you register a mark when it is convenient to do (on appearence or configuration) and forget about it.
+**RoundCoachMark's** main feature is the mechanism of pre-registration of a coach mark - you register a mark when it is convenient to do (on appearence or configuration) and forget about it.
 Next time the CoachMarker starts it will find the mark and show it as appropriate.
-You can show marks for basic GUI elements like buttons, input fields, labels and icons independently of whether they are static or appears, say, in table view cell.
+You can show marks for basic GUI elements like buttons, input fields, labels and icons independently of whether they are static or appearing, say, in a table view cell.

 ## Usage

-### Cocoapods
-You can use this layout in your project by adding to your podfile:
-<pre>pod 'RoundCoachMark'</pre>

 There are two basic scenarios for coach marks.

+### Simple scenario

 The first one is illustrated by `SimpleCoachMarkerDemoVC` in demo project.
-In this scenario of GUI elemnts - controls - you want to show up are in the the same view controller, thus you can add them to the CoachMarker directly
+In this scenario all GUI elements (controls) you want to show up are in the the same view controller, thus you can add them to the CoachMarker directly

-### Simple scenario

 A view controller class declarations: